Dental Implants in Beverly Hills

-What Kind of Implants Does Dr. Frey Use?
+The kind of Implants Dr. Frey Uses

 Dr. Frey uses Nobel Biocare dental implants.
 These are high-end, brand-name implants and are used in all of his cases.
 Learn more about Nobel Biocare here.

 We seek to achieve long-term results for patients who have lost one or more teeth.
-For dental implant treatment to be successful, candidates should have healthy gums and bone structure in the surgical area.
+For dental implant treatment to be successful, candidates should have healthy gums and bone structures in the surgical area.
 Bone density can change after tooth loss.
 In some cases, it is necessary to build up the jawbone using bone graft material.
 This helps secure the implant and maintain its stability for several years.
 For the bone and gums to stay healthy and strong, it is best for dental implant patients not to smoke.
 Results seem to be better in patients who do not have health conditions that affect their healing process.
 Finally, dental implant patients should be willing to commit to good oral health practices after their procedure.

-How do Tooth implants work?
+How Tooth implants work

 Tooth implants are a permanent solution to missing teeth and provide a very strong foundation for new teeth in the jawbone.
 When the root is not replaced from a missing tooth, the jawbone sinks where the tooth used to be and can shrink the bone.
 This is known as “bone resorption,” which alters the entire shape of your face and makes you look older.
 Dentures typically become loose as your jawbone shrinks, and your gums recede.
 Tooth implants are permanent, and allow you to bite, chew, and smile efficiently.